Are mothballs toxic?

 Final word on mothballs

 As the wind billowed through the open windows, the toxic fumes were lifted up and away.
 My eyes cleared.
 The cough subsided.
-I felt numb, numb with the knowledge of the dangerous effects of mothballs; My thoughts couldn't run from them.
+I felt numb, numb with the knowledge of the dangerous effects of mothballs; My thoughts couldn't escape them.
 I yearned for these thoughts to, like the wind, billow and pass.
 They wouldn’t.
 Ignorance can be bliss.
 Ignorance can also be cruel.
 I wasn’t with my mentor when he had passed, but I began to wonder about the levels of toxicity in his body that accumulated over the years—if that had somehow contributed to losing him too soon.

 Cedar planks and Clothing Moth Traps

 Don’t use mothballs in your home.
 Keep Clothing Moth Traps in your closets and drawers and master your mind with how-to-get-rid-of-clothing-moths understanding.
-Hang a few Cedar Planks into your wardrobe!
+Hang a few Cedar Planks into your wardrobe.
 Cedar’s natural moth-repelling magic protects fabrics like wool and leather, keeping your clothes fresh and moth-free for months.

 Before storing, dry clean, freeze or wash your clothing-moth-attractive clothes in hot water to ensure that any moths, larvae or eggs are killed.
 (I recommend storing these garments in non-reactive plastic or, even better, durable, breathable, plastic-free bags such as those made from PEVA vinyl or non-woven fabrics).
 Vacuum your home frequently.
 Know the facts when it comes to pest control.
 Together, let’s do all that we can to keep your home toxic-free.